Ah, the holy grail of perfect organisation.

 In addition to the BuJo, which is the foundation of my organising and planning, I also use:

-It excels at repeat scheduling and sharing appointments with other people, but everything goes into Google Calendar so I can access it from any device.
+It excels at repeat scheduling and sharing appointments with other people.
+Additionally I can access it from any device.

-Browser-based time tracking software, which was invaluable when I had time-based client rates, but is also helpful to me now so I can see where I’m spending most of my time and what I could outsource to claw some of that time back for what I’m best at.
+Browser-based time tracking software, which was invaluable when I had time-based client rates.
+It’s also helpful to me now so I can see where I’m spending most of my time.
+Plus seeing what I could outsource to claw some of that time back for what I’m best at.

-An unexpectedly useful tool, as well as losing myself for hours in beautiful photographs and creative ideas, I also use Pinterest almost like a favourites list, to keep track of things I want to try or read or work on in my next business retreat, and to bookmark articles that are actually useful.
+An unexpectedly useful tool.
+As well as losing myself for hours in beautiful photographs and creative ideas, I also use Pinterest almost like a favourites list.
+It keeps track of things I want to try or read or work on in my next business retreat, and to bookmark articles that are actually useful.
 Secret boards are the magic trick here, so I can keep my visible accounts relevant to their audiences.

 What do you use to stay organised?
 Are you trying out anything new for 2016?